gdt050579/AppCUI-rs/docs/chapter-4/menu/items.md

 let item = menuitem!("... command=Save, class=MyWindow");
 ```

-It is also important to notice that `class` attribute will be inherit (meaning that if you specify it for a menu item that hase sub menus, the sub menu items will inherit it and as such you don't have to add it to their definition).
+It is also important to note that the `class` attribute is inherited (meaning that if you specify it for a menu item that has submenus, the submenu items inherit it, so you do not have to add it to their definitions).